eorroe/document.rerender/README.md

 document.body.id = 'body'; // doesn't set the actual id attribute on the body element document.body.innerHTML = '<h1>Hello World</h1>'; // doesn't change the actual inner HTML of the body element

-document.rerender(); // now all the changes above actually change on the DOM
+document.updateDOM(); // now all the changes above actually change on the DOM
 ```

 The properties are actually affecting the actual Element object just not changing the **live** `DOM`, therefore: